undor/PixeLook/README.md

 # PixelLook
-Multy platform gaze detector based on It's Written All Over Your Face [1] article.
+Multi platform gaze detector based on It's Written All Over Your Face [1] article.

 Includes:
 1. Drawing app - draw dots with your eyes